 FIGURE 8: This map combines two Biomap2 zones and TNC climate change resilience zones into one map of "Priority Habitat."
-Lands most threatened by future development based on Recent Trends are red and lands with low threat of future development are yellow.
-The resulting development threat map can inform land conservation priorities. degrading further into the forest than "soft edges," such as a forest to agriculture boundary.
-A case study of a suburban town in an urbanizing area compares forest habitat conditions in 2010 with those expected in 2060 under the Forests as Infrastructure and Opportunistic Growth scenarios (see Box 4).
-The results illustrate the impacts of different patterns and amounts of land development on forest habitat quality.
-Next the total area in small forest patches (less than 5 acres) was measured at the beginning and end of the simulations as an estimate of overall forest fragmentation.
+Lands already protected from development are white, lands most threatened by future development based on Recent Trends are red. and lands with low threat of future development are yellow.
+The resulting development threat map can inform land conservation priorities.